AutoResearch/autora/docs/contribute/core.md

-# Contribute to Core Packages
+# Contribute to core packages

 Core contributions are changes to AutoRA which aren't experimentalists, (synthetic) experiment runners, or theorists.
 The primary purpose of the core is to provide utilities for: